gernotfeichter/graphs/README.md

 What makes graphs different from similar configration files is the consistency of using graphs for displaying values.
 Other configurations frequently mix up gauges with graphs etc.

-I prefer graphs for one main reason, that is to have the opportunity to see both past and present values.
+I prefer graphs for one main reason, that is to have the opportunity to see both past and present values at a glance.

 The top processes and their individual resource allocations are an exception and are not displayed as graphs.
 This would require drawing more graphs (clutter) than what is practical to display.